docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/localizing-extendscript-strings.rst

 Optional.
 Additional JavaScript expressions matching variables in the string values supplied in the localization object.
 The first argument corresponds to the variable %1, the second to %2, and so on.
-Each expression is evaluated and the result inserted in the variable’s position in the returned string.
+Each expression is evaluated and the result inserted in the variable's position in the returned string.

 ZString